-NOVA places a high priority on ensuring that victims are afforded their rights and given fair treatment by the criminal and civil justice systems and by others such as medical facilitators and creditors.
+NOVA places a high priority on ensuring that victims are afforded their rights and given fair treatment.
 NOVA staff members will advocate on behalf of individual victims, with their concurrence and input, to help ensure that their rights are not violated and that they are not subjected to other adverse actions because of their victimization.

 To date, 32 states have also amended their State Constitutions to further ensure that victim rights are enforced.
 Check your state by visiting The National Center for Victims of Crime.
 State Constitutional Amendments for Crime Victims help to protect victims in the event they do not receive the rights they are entitled to under the State Victims Bill of Rights.
 It is possible that one day, there will be an amendment to the United States Constitution that will give all victims the same protection.